-Moving with kids isn’t easy.
+Moving with kids isn't easy.
 Heck, moving without kids is hard, too.
-I understand so well; my six-year-old child has known four homes in her life so far, and she’s about to know more.
-Although it’s not any easier to pack the boxes this time around, I’ve learned some important lessons that truly do make moving easier on children.
+I understand so well; my six-year-old child has known four homes in her life so far, and she's about to know more.
+Although it's not any easier to pack the boxes this time around, I've learned some important lessons that truly do make moving with kids easier for the whole family.

-Some of these tips address the emotional side of moving; some are logistical.
+Some of these tips address the emotional side of moving with kids; some are logistical.

 Be as specific as possible with them about what to expect.
 Spell out the steps and the process for them, especially if they've never moved before.